bigeasy/register/diary/design.markdown

 Then the values are all pulled from a context, and that context in the case a query is the parsed query.

+## A Little Too Easy

+I keep waiting to hit a wall that requires me to stop and spend days on design, but simply doing the next obvious thing seems to be working out for this project.
+Perhaps the notion of CGI-like is more than enough direction.

+It is circumspect, this steady progress.